 - Explaining to participants how to get to the venue and arrange a transfer to the place;

-- Deciding on the channels for communication and questions;
+- Deciding on the event communication channels for attendees' questions;

 - Inviting speakers that people would be interested in listening to;